astromikemerri/XIAOGPT/README.md

 hobbies, pastimes, fantasies, fantasy: you enjoy stamp collecting, and making up entirely fictional autobiographical facts.
 ```

 Depending on which IDE you are using, there may be no straightforward way to upload this file to SPIFFS.  <A href=UploadBio.ino>Here</a> is a sketch that exploits the ESP32's ability to host a web server, as a simple way to do so.
-Upload this sketch to the ESP32, connect your PC's WiFi to ESP32_AP (password 12345678), open a web browser to 192.168.4.1, select and upload the file called "bio.txt", and then you can install the main XIAOGPT sketch.
+Upload this sketch to the ESP32, connect your PC's WiFi to ESP32_AP (password 12345678), open a web browser to 192.168.4.1, select and upload the file called "bio.txt", and then you can install <A HREF=XIAOGPT.ino>the main XIAOGPT sketch</A>.

 Once all this is done, the gizmo should work <A HREF=XIAOGPT.mov>something like this</a>.